-The GLBT Center partners with Leadership & Civic Engagement (formerly CSLEPS) for their annual Alternative Service Break (ASB) trip to San Francisco.
+The GLBT Center partners with Student Leadership and Engagement to provide an Alternative Service Break (ASB) experience to San Francisco.
 The trip title is “Intersectionality and Social Justice,” and the purpose of this trip is to give students the opportunity to observe, process, and strategize about intersecting social justice issues (homelessness, inadequate mental and physical healthcare, interpersonal and community violence, the school-to-prison pipeline, food deserts, and targeted discrimination and harassment, among others).
 Trip participants will learn about how social justice issues impact multiple communities, what it’s like for individuals to navigate multiple marginalized identities, and how “systems of oppression” (racism, sexism, homophobia, ableism, classism, transphobia, etc.) can pile on top of one another.
 In addition to providing support, trip participants will be asked to critically reflect on the impact of these issues, both at a community level and at an individual level.
-For more information about this ASB trip, visit the Leadership and Civic Engagement website.
+For more information about this ASB trip, visit the Student Leadership and Engagement website.

-Leadership & Civic Engagement at NC State offers a Leadership Development Series (LDS) featuring interactive workshops and seminars.
-The LDS workshops provide the resources necessary to develop personal integrity, organizational understanding, communication skills, and an ethic of service.
+Student Leadership and Engagement at NC State offers a Leadership Development Series (LDS) featuring interactive workshops and seminars.
+The LDP workshops provide the resources necessary to develop personal integrity, organizational understanding, communication skills, and an ethic of service.
 For information about workshop topics and times, visit their website.

 NC State University’s Equal Opportunity and Non-discrimination Policy provides protections for GLBT students, staff and faculty.
 The policy specifies that “NC State University promotes equal opportunity and prohibits discrimination and harassment based upon one’s age, color, disability, gender identity, genetic information, national origin, race, religion, sex (including pregnancy), sexual orientation and veteran status.”
 To view the full text of this policy, as well as the Student Code of Conduct (which prohibits harassment), please visit NCSU policies.